Metagawa/Zorklike-Game-University-Life/README.md

-# CS4076-ZorkUL
+# CS4076-Project-University-Life
-Zork Game based on University Life
+Zork based game about the first week of University Life